On the optimal $L^q$-regularity for viscous Hamilton-Jacobi equations with subquadratic growth in the gradient: Beyond the subquadratic growth

-As already discussed in \cite{CGpar} (see also \cite{BensoussanBook} for a similar approach), to address the problem of maximal regularity when $\gamma=2$ in \eqref{H}, one can no longer apply the classical Gagliardo-Nirenberg interpolation inequality on Lebesgue spaces with $s=\infty$, since $\theta\gamma=2\theta=1$, which in turn prevents from the absorption of the second order derivative term on the left-hand side of the estimate.
-However, this can be circumvented by exploiting the Miranda-Nirenberg interpolation inequalities, that allow to interpolate the first order Sobolev space with a H\"older class, cf e.g. \cite[Section 1.1 p.
+As already discussed in \cite{CGpar} (see also \cite{BensoussanBook} for a similar approach), to address the problem of maximal regularity when $\gamma= 2$ in \eqref{H} (and also $\gamma>2$), one can no longer apply the classical Gagliardo-Nirenberg interpolation inequality on Lebesgue spaces with $s=\infty$, since $\theta\gamma=2\theta=1$, which in turn prevents from the absorption of the second order derivative term on the left-hand side of the estimate.
+Though the purely quadratic case can be investigated using an exponential change of variable, as discussed in \cite{Napoli}, the case of a general Hamiltonian with quadratic growth can be addressed exploiting the Miranda-Nirenberg interpolation inequalities, that allow to interpolate the first order Sobolev space with a H\"older class, cf e.g. \cite[Section 1.1 p.
 9]{BensoussanBook}.
 Indeed, for $\theta\in\left[\frac{1-\alpha}{2-\alpha},1\right]$, $\alpha\in(0,1)$, and $r,q,\theta$ satisfying the compatibility conditions

 any function $u\in W^{2,r}(\Omega)\cap C^\alpha(\overline{\Omega})$ belongs to $W^{1,2q}(\Omega)$.
-Then, we have, choosing $\theta=\frac{1-\alpha}{2-\alpha}$, the strict inequality $2\theta<1$ and the estimate
+Then we have, choosing $\theta=\frac{1-\alpha}{2-\alpha}$, the strict inequality $2\theta<1$ and the estimate

 where $[\cdot]_{C^\alpha}$ is the H\"older seminorm.
 Then, since $r<q$ for any $\alpha>0$, one can conclude the statement once solutions to the Dirichlet problem \eqref{hj} satisfy a H\"older estimate.
 Since $u\in L^\infty(\Omega)$ by Corollary \ref{finalint} when $q>\frac{d}{2}$, we can regard \eqref{hj} as